-Property owners who contend that the assessed value does not represent the fair market value of their property as of January 1 for the assessment year, or that the assessment is not equitable with comparable properties, or is otherwise erroneous, may request that the Department of Real Estate Assessments (Department) review the assessment, or you may file an Appeal with the Board of Equalization and Assessment Review (Board).
+Property owners who contend that the assessed value does not represent the fair market value of their property as of January 1 (effective date) for the assessment year, or that the assessment is not equitable with comparable properties, or is otherwise erroneous, may request that the Office of Real Estate Assessments (Office) review the assessment, or may file an Appeal with the Board of Equalization and Assessment Review (Board).
 There are three processes in place to contest your current year assessment: a Review of Assessment, an Appeal of Assessment, and filing suit with the Circuit Court.

 Property owners who are not satisfied after seeking a remedy through the real estate assessment Review and Appeal process may file suit in the Alexandria Circuit Court within three years of the tax assessment year in question.
-In order to file a lawsuit, the property owner or the owner's agent must have appealed the alleged erroneous assessment to the Board of Equalization and Assessment Review and they must have heard and acted on the appeal.
+In order to file a lawsuit, the property owner or the owner's agent must have appealed the alleged erroneous assessment to the Board of Equalization and Assessment Review and the Board must have heard and acted on the appeal.
+For more information, contact:

 Before filing a Review or Appeal please consider the following steps:

 If you have further questions about the real estate review and appeal process, please call 703.746.4646 during normal business hours, or e-mail firstname.lastname@example.org.

 Step 1: Start by finding out all the facts about the assessment of your property:

 - Gather the facts about your property's real estate assessment.
 For example, what does the assessment office records show the total living area and lot size to be?

 - Ask to talk to the appraiser with the Office who appraised your property.
 Ask that he or she explain why your assessment changed or is assessed at its current level.
 Ask the appraiser to address your concerns regarding incorrect property data, comparable sales used to determine the assessment, and comparable assessments.